akshayonly/akshayonly.github.io/about.md

   # @end locale config
 key: page-about
 ---
 My name is Akshay Shirsath.
-All the thoughts which overwhelm me, I write them here.
+All the thoughts which overwhelm me, are the posts.
 Machine learning, AI, and especially those sitting in-between Biology fascinate me.
 So I write them in such a way folks from either the field can understand.

 Connect with me: